-The act modifies the provisions that govern the requirements for an immobilizing or disabling device that is an ignition interlock device.
-Under the act, the requirements for an immobilizing or disabling device that is an ignition interlock device must require that the manufacturer of the device submit to the Department of Public Safety a certificate from an independent testing laboratory indicating that the device meets or exceeds the standards of the federal National Highway Traffic Safety Administration that are in effect at the time of the Director's certification of the device (language in italics is added by the act), must include provisions for setting a minimum and maximum calibration range, and must include, but are not limited to, specifications that the device complies with all of the following: (1) it does not impede the safe operation of the vehicle, (2) it has features that make circumvention difficult and that do not interfere with the normal use of the vehicle, and the features are operating and functional (language in italics is added by the act), and (3) it complies with all of the criteria and requirements described above in clauses (3) to (10) of the third paragraph under "Law largely retained by the act."
-The act also provides that ignition interlock devices must be certified annually (R.C.
+The bill modifies the provisions that govern the requirements for an immobilizing or disabling device that is an ignition interlock device.
+Under the bill, the requirements for an immobilizing or disabling device that is an ignition interlock device must require that the manufacturer of the device submit to the Department of Public Safety a certificate from an independent testing laboratory indicating that the device meets or exceeds the standards of the federal National Highway Traffic Safety Administration that are in effect at the time of the Director's certification of the device (language in italics is added by the bill), must include provisions for setting a minimum and maximum calibration range, and must include, but are not limited to, specifications that the device complies with all of the following: (1) it does not impede the safe operation of the vehicle, (2) it has features that make circumvention difficult and that do not interfere with the normal use of the vehicle, and the features are operating and functional (language in italics is added by the bill), and (3) it complies with all of the criteria and requirements described above in clauses (3) to (10) of the second paragraph under "Existing law."
+The bill also provides that ignition interlock devices must be certified annually (R.C.
 4510.43(A)(1) and (2).)